codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 ./your_program.sh /tmp/server.properties
 ```

-It'll then connect to your server on port 9092 and send a `Produce` (v11) request with an invalid topic.
+It'll then connect to your server on port 9092 and send a `Produce` (v11) request either with an invalid topic name or a valid topic but invalid partition.

 The tester will validate that: